-Tinkers Point and La Manche : Witless Bay to La Manche Provincial Park
+Tinkers Point and Beaches Path ECT : Witless Bay to La Manche Provincial Park

 We awoke early and enjoyed another wonderful breakfast, this time in the company of two other couples staying at the Inn.
 This morning's repast was prepared by the owner and operator of the inn, whom it was nice to finally meet.

 After checking out we set out on the roads of Witless Bay.
-This is a very long town connector between trail heads, but it was generally well marked by individuals along the way.
-As we headed to the Beaches Path trail head, a young man pulled up in his car and offered us a card for the Whale House, suggesting that if we wanted lodgings or a cup of coffee in Mobile that we should look them up.
-Although we will not be stopping in Mobile, it seems we may have missed a good opportunity in not staying at this establishment.
+This is a very long town connector between trailheads, but it was generally well-marked by individuals along the way.
+As we headed to the Beaches Path trailhead, a young man pulled up in his car and offered us a card for the Whale House, suggesting that if we wanted lodgings or a cup of coffee in Mobile we should look them up.
+Although we will not be stopping in Mobile, it seems we may have missed a good opportunity by not staying at this establishment.

 Spring Flowers East Coast Trail TCT Newfoundland.

 The Beaches Path was different than anything we have encountered along the East Coast Trail so far.
 It was a short 7 km trail, which took us along the coast near water level for a change.
 We walked across boulder beaches, through meadows along the shore, and along treed footpaths next to the water.
-In several sections there were boardwalks over muddy or wet areas, although a few of these were in need of some repairs.
+In several sections, there were boardwalks over muddy or wet areas, although a few of these needed some repairs.
 Many of the broken sections had been marked with flagging tape, so maybe some TLC will be provided in the near future.
 Generally, this trail was well developed and an easy and enjoyable walk.

 Boulder beach trail along Atlantic ocean coastline